Tearth/Launch-Dashboard-API/Reddit.md

 Users will be able to create visualizations of data (ex: a speedometer in m/s) and then share it with other users.
 Or you can trigger confetti and an [Elon musk maracas gif](https://imgur.com/4UUrUW4) when S2 reaches orbit by calculating perigee using telemetry or hooking to a good orbit confirmation event from the r/SpaceX launch thread.
 Users will even be able to share complete launch presets to create a launch theme.
 You could have a KSP theme using KSP like controls and music, or a meme theme with different memes at different stages of the flight.
 I have quite a lot of ideas and you might have some too.

-But there are two big problem.
+But there are two problem.

 * Launch Dashboard Client is a HUGE project.
 And I don't have the resources or the time to do it on my own.